domsson/succade/README.md

 # Blocks - Fetching System Information

 Looking for scripts, programs or code that can fetch information to display on your bar?
 Check out [fetch-all-the-things](https://github.com/domsson/fetch-all-the-things).

+# License

+succade is public domain software, do with it whatever you want.
+However, succade uses [`inih`](https://github.com/benhoyt/inih), which is under the New BSD license.

 # Motivation